 6. “Scripture bars women from speaking in church.”

-When did you study those passages in-depth, including closely considering reasons why they do not bar women from a source besides someone trying to justify barring women?
-When did you ask someone who views the scripture as not barring women about the reasons you think scripture does bar women?
+When did you study those passages in-depth, including closely considering reasons why they do not bar women from a source besides one trying to justify barring women?
+When did you ask someone who views the scripture as not barring women about the reasons you think scripture does bar women to help you sort out whether you are analyzing correctly?

 The answer from 99%+ of Church of Christ members has been either they never have or silence.
 You are comfortable doing this to your daughters and other girls and women on that basis?